UMich-CURLY/DRIFT_Website/_pages/home.md

 <br>
 <br>

-DRIFT aims to make real-time robot localization easy and accessible, promoting seamless integration across numerous platforms.
-As a standalone library, DRIFT can be directly included in your project by using find_package(drift).
-Additionally, we provide ROS interfaces for easy access.
+As a header-only library, DRIFT aims to make real-time robot localization easy and accessible, promoting seamless integration across numerous platforms.
+Additionally, we provide support for ROS middleware interface.
 In the future, we plan to expand support for both Lightweight Communications and Marshalling (LCM) and ROS 2.
             </p>
             <div align="center"><img src="./images/hi-lvl-flow.png" alt="HighLevelFlow" style="max-width:60%;height:auto"></div>
         </div>